 Credit Facility Amendment.
-We are in discussions with our senior lenders to amend the terms of our credit facility.
-The material terms of the proposed amendment are as follows:
+We have received consent from our senior lenders to amend the terms of our credit facility contingent upon the closing of this offering and the prepayment described below.
+The material terms of the amendment are as follows:

-- We agree to prepay the greater of (i) 50% of the gross proceeds from this offering, or (ii) \$25.0 million, as a permanent pay down of our outstanding principal balance of \$90.5 million as of September 30, 2003; - The banks would agree to amend the cash sweep provision, which currently commences on March 31, 2004 and which would require us to pay down our principal balance in an amount equal to 50% of any cash on our balance sheet in excess of \$20.0 million.
-This provision would be amended such that it would not commence until March 31, 2005 and would only be triggered on cash amounts in excess of \$25.0 million; and - The banks would agree to extend the term of the credit facility from December 2005 to December 2006.
-In addition, assuming a prepayment of \$30.0 million, the banks would amend the amortization schedule to the following schedule: 2004-\$12.0 million; 2005-\$12.0 million; 2006-\$35.6 million.
+- We agree to prepay the greater of (i) 50% of the gross proceeds from this offering (which will be \$45.0 million assuming the underwriters do not exercise their overallotment option), or (ii) \$25.0 million, as a permanent pay down of our outstanding principal balance of \$90.5 million as of September 30, 2003; - The banks agree to amend the cash sweep provision, which currently commences on March 31, 2004 and which require us to pay down our principal balance in an amount equal to 50% of any cash on our balance sheet in excess of \$20.0 million.
+This provision will be amended such that it will not commence until March 31, 2005 and will only be triggered on cash amounts in excess of \$25.0 million; and - The banks agree to extend the term of the credit facility from December 2005 to December 2006.
+In addition, assuming a prepayment of \$45.0 million, the banks will amend the amortization schedule to the following schedule: 2004-\$12.0 million; 2005-\$12.0 million; 2006-\$20.5 million.